User-centric Cell-free Massive MIMO Networks: A Survey of Opportunities, Challenges and Solutions: Possible Future Research Directions

-Millimeter wave with cell-free communications is gaining the interest of researchers.
+Millimeter wave with cell-free communication is gaining the interest of researchers.
 As discussed previously, this area is very promising because the two areas, i.e., millimeter wave and cell-free communications can complement each other.
-However, currently, millimeter wave communications is mostly being used on the access channel, e.g., \cite{EnergyEfficiencyMmwave8676377, EECellFreeUCMMwave8292302, EECellFreeUCMMwave8516938}, so, its effect on the system performance when used on the fronthaul still needs to be studied.
+However, currently, millimeter wave communication is mostly being used on the access channel, e.g., \cite{EnergyEfficiencyMmwave8676377, EECellFreeUCMMwave8292302, EECellFreeUCMMwave8516938}, so, its effect on the system performance when used on the fronthaul still needs to be studied.

 Another interesting topic is integrated access and backhaul (IAB)~\cite{3GPPTR38.874}, which can provide an additional spectrum resource for the access channel or fronthaul in scenarios where dedicated spectrum is not possible.
 It can serve as a cost-effective alternative for wired fronthaul.
 System level simulations are needed to study the benefits of IAB in cell-free communications.
 Designing a high-performance IAB for conventional networks is still an open research challenge~\cite{IAB9040265} and it rarely has been studied for cell-free communications.
 One idea would be to optimize the classification of network nodes as IAB-donors (with the wired connections) or IAB nodes to enhance the performance and minimize deployment costs.
-Another topic would be to perform end-to-end performance evaluations in a cell-free network architecture using simulators such as ns-3~\cite{ns3}.
+Another topic would be to perform end-to-end performance evaluations in a cell-free network architecture using simulators such as~ns-3~\cite{ns3}.